-For traffic tickets issued in San Francisco, CA, a “traffic appeal” is when a person loses a case in a trial court and asks a higher court to review the lower court’s decision.
+For traffic tickets issued in the Bay Area, a “traffic appeal” is when a person loses a case in a trial court and asks a higher court to review the lower court’s decision.
 Most appeals occur after a person is found guilty of a traffic offense in traffic court.
 The higher court that decides whether the judge in the lower court erred is called the “appellate court.”

 In deciding the appeal, the appellate court will look primarily at two issues: